Don't they make you want to die...The Pretty Reckless

 .Their hit songs include "Make Me Wanna Die", "Miss Nothing" and "Just Tonight".

-Taylor Momsen spent two years seeking an appropriate producer.
-She finally picked Kato Khandwala.
-She picked him because he was not your typical pop producer.
-Khandwala introduced Momsen to Ben Phillips and the three of them began to write songs together.
-The band had a couple of line up changes before settling on a final band when they toured with The Veronicas
+Taylor Momsen spent two years seeking an appropriate producer, and finally picked Kato Khandwala because he was not your typical pop producer.
+Khandwala introduced Momsen to Ben Phillips, and the three of them began to write songs together.
+The band had a couple of line up changes before settling on a final band, when they toured with The Veronicas

 in 2009 for their Revenge Is Sweeter tour.